ITRS-Group/geneos-includes/gateway/load/README.md

     This must be set to the directory containing the stats file.
 It is also used to locate the Gateway log file, see below.
   * `gwLoadStatsFile` - Default `stats.xml`
     The name of the stats file your gateways write to.
 You may wish to changes this if you write to a file containing the name of the gateway in a common directory.
-  * `gwLoadSampleInterval` - Default 60 seconds
+  * `gwLoadSampleInterval` - Default 20 seconds
     The sample interval for the Gateway Load samplers.
+This should always be less than half of the shortest history period you configure, e.g. 30 seconds or less if you want to see valid per-minute data.
   * `gwLoadHistoryColumns` - Default `[ cpu1Min, cpu5Min ]` Also available `[ cpuHour, cpuDay ]`
     A string list variable that sets which additional columns are added to the many of the dataviews.
 If the columns exist then Rules run to populate them using History Periods and a delta calculation.
 Enabling all of these can be expensive in both CPU and memory and will also delay the Gateway start-up.
 The default lets you see the percentage of CPU used for each metric for the previous 1 and 5 minutes, but you can also add the last hour and last day by redefining this string list variable.
   * `gwLoadDatabaseColumns` - Default `[ cpu1Min, cpu5Min, updates1Min, updates5Min ]` - Also available `[ cpuHour, cpuDay, updatesHour, updatesDay ]`